-The net position of the governmental activities increased in 2020 by \$916,621 versus a \$81,514 decrease in 2019.
-Revenues in fiscal year 2020 overall were in-line with the prior year.
-Expenditures in fiscal year 2020 decreased due to savings as noted in the Budgetary Highlights section which resulted in an increase in net position.
+The net position of the governmental activities increased in 2021 by \$1,415,843 versus a \$916,621 increase in 2020.
+Revenues in fiscal year 2021 increased as noted in the Budgetary Highlights section.
+Expenditures in fiscal year 2021 increased as noted in the Budgetary Highlights section which resulted in an increase in net position.